What is a corporate card? Guide for your business spending

 Your business can enjoy team benefits with credit cards, including reward points or frequent flyer programme points with your spend, or membership to particular travel clubs or international hotel chains.

 Your business can claim these rewards or put them towards future flight or travel expenses or employee incentives.
-You can also make use of credit card bonus features like travel insurance or emergency assistance.
+You can also take advantage of credit card bonus features, such as travel insurance or emergency assistance.

-Does my business need a corporate card programme?
+Does my business need a corporate card program?

-Whether or not you need a corporate card programme likely depends on your business’ size.
-Larger, well-established corporations with significant spend are the most eligible for corporate cards and reap the most benefits.
+Whether or not you need a corporate card program likely depends on the size of your business.
+Larger, well-established corporations with significant spending are the most eligible for corporate cards and reap the most benefits.

 If you’re a sole trader or a small business, a corporate card programme won’t be suitable for your level of spend or income.